IT Tips & Tricks

 How to Protect Your IT Fortress in the Wake of War

 A boots-on-the-ground war inevitably leads to an increased risk of cyberattacks.
-This article contains some important tips to help CIOs and Network Admins prepare for the inevitable.
+This article contains some important tips to help CIOs and IT managers prepare for the inevitable.

 As the invasion of Ukraine continues, most of the world watches in outraged disbelief as images of war light up screens, small and large.
 Obviously, the most important aspect is the toll it’s taking on humanity, which is first and foremost.
 We in the IT industry know that digital weaponry is coming into play and even those not directly targeted may see collateral effects on networks and data that extend far from Eastern Europe.
 In a cyber war, it’s the IT pros who are on the front lines.